Resource

 Vancouver Coastal Health

-• Resource guide: Heat Planning
+• Resource guide: heat planning

 VCH and Health Emergency Management BC; How community care facilities can begin heat planning and recommended months for each step.